 Gender dysphoria - where a person experiences discomfort or distress because there's a mismatch between their assigned sex and gender identity - is no longer recognised as a mental health condition and is now described as a sexual health condition by the World Health Organisation.8

-Since April 2013, updated NHS guidance has also made clear that referrals should be made directly to GICs so that a specialist assessment of an individual’s needs can happen.9
+Since April 2013, updated NHS guidance has also made clear that referrals should be made directly to Gender Identity Clinics so that a specialist assessment of an individual’s needs can happen.9

 Despite this, our review of trans people’s experiences shows that this protocol is not always being correctly followed, especially by GPs.
 Both adults and children presenting with gender identity issues have told us about being wrongly referred to mental health services, despite the reforms in diagnostic and referral protocols.
 This has affected how quickly people have been able to access the specialist support that they need.
 It also highlights the need to improve the understanding some GPs have of trans health issues and the treatment that trans people are entitled to.

-“My GP wouldn't refer me to GIC because of my mental health problems despite me telling [them] a mental health assessment is not needed for referral.”
+“My GP wouldn't refer me to a Gender Identity Clinic because of my mental health problems despite me telling [them] a mental health assessment is not needed for referral.”